E-file Form 1099-A Online

 Frequently Asked Questions About Filing Form 1099-A Online

-What Is The IRS Form 1099-A?
+What is the IRS Form 1099-A?

 IRS Form 1099-A is also called Acquisition or Abandonment of Secured Property, issued by a lender to report the foreclosure or repossession of a property.
 In other words, when a property is foreclosed by the bank or lender, the owner/borrower will receive Form 1099-A in the year following the calendar year in which the lender acquires the property.

 The Form 1099-A is typically filed by lenders such as banks, mortgage companies, and other financial institutions who have acquired or abandoned secured property.
-The lender must file Form 1099-A with the IRS and provide a copy of the form to the borrower after the calendar year in which they acquired
+The lender must file Form 1099-A with the IRS and provide a copy of the form to the borrower after the calendar year in which they acquired the property.

 The property can be any real estate property, intangible property, and tangible property except auto-used for personal use.